A better GummySearch alternative, with a real free tier

 How is SubredditAnalyzer different from GummySearch?+−

 Both find audiences on Reddit.
 We focus harder on engagement timing and mod strictness, with a 168-cell heatmap and a posting score per sub.
-GummySearch is stronger on pain point clustering across many subs at once.
+GummySearch was stronger on pain point clustering across many subs at once - but it is no longer accepting new users.

 Do you support exports?+−